bevacqua/campaign/README.md

 // build and send mails as usual
 ```

-Rather than actually sending emails, you will get a lot of JSON output in your terminal.
-Useful!
+Rather than actually sending emails, you will get a bit of JSON output in your terminal, and the Markdown representation of your email's body HTML.
+Super useful during development!

 # Providers